wrathofrathma/backpackapp/README.md

 ## Device Compatibility

-Designed and tested on the **Ayn Thor**.
+Built and tested on the **Ayn Thor**.

-Other Android 13+ devices may work, but compatibility outside Ayn Thor is not guaranteed yet.
+Other Android 13+ dual-screen devices may work too but no promises yet.

 ## Controller Mapping

-Navigation uses a which-key-style menu system.
-Press **Y** to open the hotkey overlay, then follow the on-screen prompts.
+These are the base key-shortcuts available outside of the primary hotkey menu.

 | Button | Function |
 |--------|----------|